Communicating with medical schools after secondaries

 Letter of Interest

-As of the 2025M cycle, a Letter of Interest is defined by medical schools as a letter sent to admissions offices by an applicant on the alternate/wait list to communicate to the medical school the applicant's interest to attend if given an acceptance.
+As of the 2026M cycle, a Letter of Interest is defined by medical schools as a letter sent to admissions offices that communicates the applicant's interest and belief that they are well-aligned with the medical school.

 Letter of Intent